willstepp/writings/hunger/hunger.md

 Why must you do this thing?

-I was not told why.
-I was only told what to do.
+He did not say.
+He only told me what to do.

 What is the bucket for?

-That I do know but I cannot tell you.
+I cannot tell you.
 Please don't be angry.

 Gawoni sighed.
 It was much too early for this so he swung open one of the wooden gates just enough for Mika to pass.

-You are a strange one, Mika.
-Safe travels.
+You are a strange one, Mika, that is for sure.
+Safe travels to you.

 Mika walked outside and heard the gate shut behind him.
 He turned to see Gawoni returning to his napping spot under the platform.

 So long, Gawoni.

-Do me a favor.
-When you return make sure it is after sunrise.
+Do me a favor and when you return make sure it is after sunrise.

-Now that he was alone it was not so bad.
+Now that he was out here it was not so bad.
 The dirt path ended not too far away from the village and then there was just the river to guide him.
 But it was a fine guide.
 The directions clear.
 When the morning sun appeared over the hills it reflected off of the surface of the water and shined into his eyes.
 He shielded them and kept walking.

 Once he left the valley he came to a wide plain.
 Here for the first time he had a clear view of the far mountains.
 The peaks of it were covered in snow.